-- 50. Although there had been little opposition to the proposed North Shropshire constituency in earlier consultation, we received a significant number of responses in the final consultation period to the proposed transfer of the Shropshire council wards of Hodnet and Cheswardine into The Wrekin constituency.
-This opposition referenced the ties of these wards to the town of Market Drayton (remaining in North Shropshire constituency), and the lack of links to the south. - 51.
-We also received a significant number of responses from the Horton area (one part of the Hadley and Leegomery ward), stressing their connection to Telford, though as this specifically references a proposed transfer of their area into the 'Ercall Magna ward', we believe these responses actually relate to a contemporary recommendation of change to the Telford and Wrekin council ward boundaries, made by the separate Local Government Boundary Commission for England. - 52.
+- 1265.
+Although there had been little opposition to the proposed North Shropshire constituency in earlier consultation, we received a significant number of responses in the final consultation period to the proposed transfer of the Shropshire council wards of Hodnet and Cheswardine into The Wrekin constituency.
+This opposition referenced the ties of these wards to the town of Market Drayton (remaining in North Shropshire constituency), and the lack of links to the south. - 1266.
+We also received a significant number of responses from the Horton area (one part of the Hadley & Leegomery ward), stressing their connection to Telford, though as this specifically referenced a proposed transfer of their area into the 'Ercall Magna ward', we believe these responses actually relate to changes of the Telford and Wrekin council ward boundaries, recommended by the separate Local Government Boundary Commission for England. - 1267.
 Finally, we received some further representation opposed to the proposed constituency boundary between Shrewsbury and South Shropshire, and particularly the effect this would have of excluding from the Shrewsbury constituency a small stretch of continuous housing within the A5.

-53. We have noted the latest consultation responses with evidence of local ties between Hodnet and Cheswardine wards and the North Shropshire town of
+- 1268.
+We have noted the latest consultation responses with evidence of local ties between Hodnet and Cheswardine wards and the North Shropshire town of Market Drayton.

-Market Drayton.
 North Shropshire constituency must, however, lose a large number of electors in order to bring it within the permitted range.
 Notwithstanding the local ties to Market Drayton, responses from these two wards did not suggest any viable alternative configuration that would see them retained in the North Shropshire constituency without causing significant disruption to other constituencies and/or breaking local ties elsewhere.
-As no new evidence, argument or counter proposals were received in respect of the Telford constituency, we therefore recommend no change to our revised proposals for three constituencies of: North Shropshire; Telford; The Wrekin.

-- 54. In respect of Shrewsbury and South Shropshire, we have reviewed again where the boundary between these two constituencies should lie, in light of the further representations received about the anomalous position of housing at the far north of the Severn Valley ward.
-While we remain of the view that an exchange of this ward with the Rea Valley ward would not be appropriate (not least because of the support for initial proposals from the south of the Severn Valley ward), we have considered the possibility of a split of the Severn Valley ward: a split of the ward along the natural boundary of the A5 would transfer just a few hundred electors from South Shropshire to Shrewsbury, which both proposed constituencies can sustain while remaining within the permitted electorate range.
-Set against this is our general policy against splitting wards other than in exceptional cases, and the fact that the ward boundary that our revised proposals follow reflects the boundaries of two civil parishes: Atcham and Berrington. - 55.
-A close comparison elsewhere in the region would be our approach to the Streethay area of Lichfield council: a similarly built up area extending seamlessly from Lichfield, we were persuaded that this warranted a split of the Streethay and Whittington ward in our revised proposals, to include Streethay in Lichfield constituency.
-In that case, however, our revised boundary would follow the boundary of the Fradley and Streethay civil parish, whereas a constituency boundary drawn along the A5 would depart from the Atcham and Berrington parish boundaries.
-It is for this reason that we are not minded to recommend a split of the Severn Valley ward, and therefore recommend two constituencies of Shrewsbury and South Shropshire unchanged from our revised proposals. - 56.
-Our final recommendations for Shropshire are therefore for constituencies of North Shropshire, Shrewsby, South Shropshire, Telford and The Wrekin.
+As no new evidence, argument or counter proposals were received in respect of the Telford constituency, we therefore recommend no change to our revised proposals for three constituencies of: North Shropshire; Telford; and The Wrekin. - 1269.
+In respect of Shrewsbury and South Shropshire, we have reviewed again where the boundary between these two constituencies should lie, in light of the further representations received about the anomalous position of housing at the far north of the Severn Valley ward, but within the A5 running around the south of Shrewsbury.
+We remain of the view that an exchange of this ward with the Rea Valley ward would not be appropriate (not least because of the support for initial proposals from the south of the Severn Valley ward), but we also considered the possibility of a split of the Severn Valley ward: a split of the ward along the natural boundary of the A5 would transfer just a few hundred electors from South Shropshire to Shrewsbury, which both proposed constituencies could sustain while remaining within the permitted electorate range.
+A constituency boundary drawn along the A5 would, however, cut across the boundaries of two parish councils: Atcham and Berrington.
+Shropshire Council may look to undertake a community governance review of the area in the future potentially realigning the town and parish council boundaries along the A5 but in the meantime we are not minded to recommend a split of the Severn Valley ward, and therefore recommend two constituencies of Shrewsbury and South Shropshire unchanged from our revised proposals.

+1270.
+Our final recommendations for Shropshire are therefore for constituencies of: North Shropshire; Shrewsbury; South Shropshire; Telford; and The Wrekin.
 The areas covered by these constituencies are listed in Volume two and shown on the maps in Volume three of this report.